 The visually stunning cinematic triumph from the one and only Stanley Kubrick (A Clockwork Orange) follows a voyage to Jupiter with the sentient computer HAL 9000 to find a mysterious artificial object buried beneath the lunar surface.
 HAL – an AI that controls the systems of the Discovery One spacecraft – has been referenced more than any other AI in movie history, from Doctor Who to The Simpsons.

 To say Fritz Lang’s Metropolis was ahead of its time would be an understatement.
-Still inspiring visual artists, directors, fashion artists, and set designers to this day, the silent movie remains a truly essential example of on-screen AI due to the design and biomechanics behind the False Maria robot, which went on to directly influence the design of C3PO in Star Wars.
+Still inspiring visual artists, directors, fashion artists, and set designers to this day, the silent movie remains a truly essential example of on-screen AI due to the design and biomechanics behind the False Maria robot, which went on directly to influence the design of C3PO in Star Wars.